JeSappelleRoot/AnsibleLab/README.md

 ## SSH private and public keys handling

 In `./ansible/Dockerfile`, you can find the Ansible container build.
 You can notice that there is a multi-stage build :
-- the 1st build is reponsible of the SSH keys creation, ed25519 key type, without password
+- the 1st build will handle the SSH keys creation, ed25519 key type, without password
-- the 2nd build is responsible of the Ansible installation and Ansible quick configuration.
+- the 2nd build will hande the Ansible installation and Ansible quick configuration.

 SSH keys are copied to `/etc/ansible/SSH` folder at the end of the Ansible container build.